Curriculum Overview

 Music:

-We have music instructions twice a week with Mrs. Liza Beshara.
+We have music instruction twice a week with Ms. Liza Veron.
 We also integrate music into other subjects in our classroom.

 Physical Education & Health:

-We have physical education twice a week with Ms. Amanda McIntosh.
+We have physical education twice a week with Coach Kristi Eager.
 Girls are to wear privacy shorts and have hair pulled back and out of the face.

 Library/Computer:

-We have library on Friday with Mrs. Nancy Smith.
+We have library on Monday with Mrs. Maggie Kim.
 Students are asked to check out one book at an appropriate reading level, the other may be a book of interest.
 Students must return library books to check out new books.
 Once books are checked out, they are sent home.

 We will have classroom supported computer instruction in our classroom with Mrs. McClurg.
+Mrs. Kim may also help assist with computer instruction.
 We use technology to enhance ELA, math, science and social studies activities.
 Each student will be assigned a school Chromebook to use for class activities.
 These devices will stay at school unless a need arises for us to learn from home.
 If that happens, I will address this issue with first grade families.
-All families will need to turn in a signed technology agreement before a student may begin to use these electronic devices
+All families will need to turn in a signed technology agreement before a student may begin to use these electronic devices.

-We have art twice a week with Mrs. Carolina Santos.
+We have art once a week with Mrs. Carolina Santos.
 Art is integrated into many classroom subjects.
 We use a variety of media and learn about many artistic elements.
-We study the styles of three masters.
-Mrs. Santos will incorporate Spanish vocabulary when instructing our art lesson.